hiraokas/ProbeCaptureEnrichmentSequencing_amoA/README.md

 The official source code repository is at https://github.com/hiraokas/ProbeCaptureEnrichmentSequencing_amoA.

-The scripts are not developed as a stand-alone research software.
-Main script mainScript_amoA.sh and related modules are stored under src directory.
+The scripts are prepared for the analysis of the study.
+This means that the scripts are not implemented as a stand-alone research software.

+Main script mainScript_amoA.sh and related modules are stored under "src" directory.
+Also, sequenecs data used in the study are atored in "data" directory

 ## Code
 The codes are written mostly in shell script.